Members of the Governance Change Project Committee, formed by the District Church Council as approved by the 2018 LCAQD Synod.

 Purpose & Vision

-Over the past decade, across Queensland, most of the major Christian denominations have undertaken comprehensive review of their governance structures, as they have sought to strengthen their missionary work as organisations in contemporary Australian culture.
+Over the past decade, across Queensland, most of the major Christian denominations have undertaken a comprehensive review of their governance structures, as they have sought to strengthen their missionary work as organisations in contemporary Australian culture.
 This governance review project in our Lutheran Church in Queensland is part of this wider focus amongst the Churches in our state.
 In 2018 the LCAQD Synod approved District Church Council to develop an implementation plan to move towards a proposed model.
 A Governance Change Project Committee was subsequently established, with this purpose:

 'The Governance Change project exists to build a home for our church of the future that recognises and enables our participation in Christ’s mission of bringing God’s love into everyday life.

 In developing contemporary and agile governance, we recognise the maturity and experience of our Lutheran communities and agencies, and the part each plays working side by side in a healthy church.'

 Over 40 representatives from all LCAQD agencies worked collaboratively on various elements of a new governance model which were presented to LCAQD Synod 2019.
 The proposals were accepted with some minor changes by the Synod.
 To the left are some summary documents which describe the process and the full report presented to Synod.